ylu8888/AEtherX/README.md

 **Full-stack Q&A website for programmers, similar to Stack Overflow**

-* ⚡ App replicates 15 features of Stack Overflow with a secure RESTful API and ensures confidentiality for 90% of API requests.
+* ⚡ App replicates over 15 features of Stack Overflow with a secure RESTful API

+* ⚙️ Features voting system, tagging, reputation, pagination, admin moderation, role-based access

 * 🔐 Implemented the entire user login system to allow CRUD operations on the users & secured user authentication.